-Here are 21 of the craziest publicity stunts that actually worked:
+Here are 20 crazy publicity stunt examples that actually worked:

 4. Virgin Galactic Plans to Offer Flights to Space